Workspaces in Customer.io

 Enable or disable email as an identifier

 New workspaces treat email as an identifierThe attributes you use to add, modify, and target people.
 Each unique identifier value represents an individual person in your workspace. by default, but you can disable it.
-Disabling email as an identifier only prevents you from using an email address to add or update people; you can still use it as an attributeA key-value pair that you associate with a person—like their name, the date they were created in your workspace, etc. Use attributes to target people and personalize messages..
+Disabling email as an identifier only prevents you from using an email address to add or update people; you can still use it as an attributeA key-value pair that you associate with a person or an object—like a person’s name, the date they were created in your workspace, or a company’s billing date etc. Use attributes to target people and personalize messages..

 The default configuration—in which email is an identifier—can be helpful for cases where you initially identify people who are interested in your product (leads) by email address and then assign them IDs later, when they become customers.